ianchov/twilio_js_google_app_engine/README.md

 # twilio_js_google_app_engine
 Serverless sending of custom SMS via Twilio api and google app engine with google sheets and javascript This method is totaly serverless.
 The google app engine will run the script in the cloud.
-This can be times to run every day, or every month or at a particular event - for example you can sync the table with a custom web form and when someone fills the form with, the script will fire a new SMS for the new entry phone.
+This can be timed to run every day, or every month or at a particular event - for example you can sync the table with a custom web form and when someone fills the form with, the script will fire a new SMS for the new entry phone.
+Also for every number, you can send different sms of same sms content.

 In order to send sms via twilo`s api, you need to:
   * create a new google sheet inside your @gmail account (or G SUITE) like the one attached in this git repo..